tommac08/docsv2/sources/integrations.md

 You will need this to pull or push images to Docker Hub as part of building your project.

-1. Click on Account Settings (the gear icon on the top bar) and scroll down to the `Integrations` section
+1. Click on Account Settings (the gear icon on the top bar) and select the `Integrations` tab.
 2. To add a new integration, click on (+)
 3. **Master Integration:** Click on `Docker`
 4. Enter a name for your integration.
 Use a distinctive name that's easy to associate to the integration and recall. `Example:docker-mydockerusername`